-Figure 2H-1 illustrates some examples of the use of prohibitive slashes.
+Figure 2H-1 illustrates some typical uses of prohibitive slashes.

-Section 2H.08 Placement of Recreational and Cultural Interest Area Symbol Signs Standard:
+Section 2H.08 Placement of Recreational and Cultural Interest Area Symbol Signs

 If used, recreational and cultural interest area symbol signs shall be placed in accordance with the general requirements contained in Chapter 2A.
 The symbol(s) shall be placed in the uppermost part of the sign assembly and the directional information shall be placed below the symbol(s).